Last Updated on November 30, 2023

 Talk to an Insurance Professional

-If you are still confused, then you should seek the guidance of an expert as your life insurance is nothing to play with.
+If you are still confused about “what happens if I outlive my term life insurance”, then you should seek the guidance of an expert as your life insurance is nothing to play with.
 You may even want to do that regardless of your frustrations.
 Independent agents know the insurance world.
 They are familiar with how the different companies operate, what they offer, and where to find the best premiums.

 What if I don’t know whether I should convert?
 This is when you need to reach out to someone who knows the insurance world – and knows your best options.
 There are many different factors you should consider.
 For example, your current budget (vs. your budget when you bought your term policy), your need for flexibility, and the future needs of your family.